sagemath/sagewiki_to_gh-2022-10-10/symbench.md

 ///
 []
 }}}
-WRONG and LAME!
 This is because of a bug in Maxima.

 == Problem W2 ==